dominic-p/videojs-resolution-selector/README.md

 Things to Work On
 -----------------
-- It would be really cool if this supported an "auto" option that used MPEG-DASH and/or HSL to enable adaptive resolution videos
+- It would be really cool if this supported an "auto" option that used MPEG-DASH and/or HSL to enable adaptive resolution videos in addition to manual selection.